Alice in Wonderland is the best-known of Lewis Carroll’s books. It was first published in 1865 and has since become a classic.

 The characters in Alice in Wonderland have been enchanting children and adults alike for over 150 years.

 There was an adaptation of Alice in Wonderland in 2010.
-The list of characters in Alice in Wonderland – 2010 is provided below –
+The list of characters in this adoption is provided below –

 |The White Rabbit||Michael Sheen|